Reality Steve Teases ‘The Bachelor’ Spoilers, Confirms Peter Weber’s Final Rose Ceremony Is Over

 If that is the case, then Hannah has had a few days to regroup since her elimination.
 It may well be that she is anxious to reconnect with the outside world and thus is reactivating her social media pages.

 If Hannah was eliminated just ahead of the final rose ceremony, that puts Madison and Victoria as Peter’s final two.
-Spoilers have previously teased some juicy tidbits about Victoria’s past, while Madi is said to be more of a girl-next-door gal.
+Spoilers have previously teased some juicy tidbits about Victoria’s past, while Madi is said to be more of a girl-next-door type gal.

 There are some unconfirmed rumors swirling on Reddit and elsewhere that Victoria did get to the final two.
 However, Reality Steve has yet to either confirm or squash those rumors.

-Reality Steve recently detailed that based on what he was hearing, it was a toss-up regarding who was most likely to get Peter’s final rose, a situation that is somewhat unusual these days.
-If Victoria and Madis are the last two women standing, The Bachelor spoilers suggest that production may have a lot to work with in terms of projecting a good girl versus bad girl finale.
+Reality Steve recently detailed that based on what he has heard, it was a toss-up regarding who was most likely getting Peter’s final rose, a situation that is somewhat unusual these days.
+If Victoria and Madison are the last two women standing, The Bachelor spoilers suggest that production may have a lot to work with in terms of projecting a good girl versus bad girl finale.

 Typically, The Bachelor or The Bachelorette lead and their final pick spend a few quiet days together once they have filmed the final rose ceremony.
 In the meantime, the runner-up and third-place contestants make their way home.
 That does not mean that the last one back online is guaranteed to be the final rose recipient.
-However, there are definitely times where it has worked out that way previously.
+However, there have been definitely times when it worked out that way.

 Did Peter Weber find love as The Bachelor?
-Spoilers from Reality Steve pinpointing what went down during the overnights and final rose ceremony should emerge soon and everybody will be anxious to get going with the premiere airing in January.
+Spoilers from Reality Steve pinpointing what went down during the overnights and final rose ceremony should emerge soon, and everybody will be anxious to get going with the premiere airing in January.

 Delivered To Your INBOX